cwnorton/shell-novice/03-pipefilter.md

 she must exclude those two files from her analysis.
-She could just delete them using `rm`, but there are actually some analyses she might do later where depth doesn't matter, so instead, she'll just be careful later on to select files using the wildcard expression `*[AB].txt`.
+She could just delete them using `rm`, but there are actually some analyses she might do later where depth doesn't matter, so instead, she'll just be careful later on to select files using the wildcard expression `*[AB].art`.
 As always,
 the '\*' matches any number of characters;
 the expression `[AB]` matches either an 'A' or a 'B',